mediapeers/ansible-role-virtualbox/README.md

 For the first login use `admin:admin`.
 See more details in the [phpVirtualbox docs](https://github.com/phpvirtualbox/phpvirtualbox/wiki/Authentication-in-phpVirtualBox#logging-in-for-the-first-time)

 ## Requirements
-Tested with Ubuntu 14.04 server.
+Tested with Ubuntu 14.04 and 16.04.
 Probably works with all Debian and Ubuntu flavours and versions which are not too old.

 ## Role Variables
 Those are the role variables you probably want to change:

-* `virtualbox_user: vbox` User that runs Virtualbox deamon and phpVirtualbox connects to
+* `virtualbox_user: vbox` - User that runs Virtualbox deamon and phpVirtualbox connects to.
+This is NOT the user for signing in to the phpVirtualbox GUI
-* `virtualbox_user_pw: abc123` Plaintext PW for virtualbox user needed for phpVirtualbox connection config
+* `virtualbox_user_pw: abc123` - Plaintext PW for virtualbox daemon user, needed for phpVirtualbox connection config.

 There is more variables you can overwrite when using this role.
 For a full list see `defaults/main.yml`.